sqlxpert/lights-off-aws/README.md

 ### Installation with Terraform

-Terraform users often wrap a CloudFormation stack in Terraform, because AWS and other vendors supply software in CloudFormation templates.
+Terraform users often wrap a CloudFormation stack in HashiCorp Configuration Language, because AWS and other vendors supply software as CloudFormation templates.
 See [aws_cloudformation_stack](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/cloudformation_stack) .

-Wrapping a CloudFormation StackSet in Terraform is a relatively easy way to deploy software to multiple AWS accounts and/or regions.
+Wrapping a CloudFormation StackSet in HCL is a relatively easy way to deploy software to multiple AWS accounts and/or regions.
 See [aws_cloudformation_stack_set](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/cloudformation_stack_set)
 .